 1. Prepare the Site

 Before you begin, you will need to find an area that is both firm and level.
-The best location should also drain easily to prevent flooding.
-First, remove the topmost layer of soil.
-Then add a layer of landscape fabric.
+Consider all the patio designs and choose the best one that fits your family.
+Remember that the best location should also drain easily to prevent flooding.
+Then, remove the topmost layer of soil.
+Next, add a layer of landscape fabric.
 This fabric will keep your patio free of weeds.

 2. Create a Patio Frame